 Especially considering that there are places where you can watch them from a hot tub!
 The Northern Lights In Iceland are a huge draw, and if they are the reason you are coming you are not alone!

-Best Time to Visit Iceland for Exploring
+Cheapest Time to Visit Iceland

-Unfortunately Iceland is one of the more expensive countries to visit.
+Unfortunately, Iceland is one of the more expensive countries to visit.
 We have gone over and over because we believe the experience is worth the money.

 However, there are things you can do to make your trip much less expensive.
-One of those things is visiting during the off-season.
+One of those things is visiting during the Iceland off-season.

 If saving money is a high priority, winter is absolutely the best time to visit Iceland.
 And pro tip: use grocery stores to cut down on costs even more!